PramodKumavat7758/QuizeApp/README.md

 ## Usage

-- Navigate to the "List Employees" page to view the existing employee records.
+- Login to appication.
-- Click "Add Employee" to add a new employee record.
+- Click on the .
 - Click "Update" next to an employee record to edit their details.
 - Click "Delete" to remove an employee record from the system.